 Before You Begin

 This unit introduces students to the different modules available for the VEX AIR Drone, and explores how modules enable the drone to interact with its environment.
-Students will explore the tradeoffs of each module, learn how the drone needs to move in order to interact with objects, and consider the factors involved in choosing a module for a task.
+Students will explore how the drone needs to move in order to interact with objects and consider how carrying objects affects the drone's flight.
 Students will also examine the Passive Module and experiment with how to use it in flight.

 Learning Objectives: